 - In Skyfall, Q equips James Bond with a version of his trademark Walther PPK semiautomatic that features a biometric trigger lock.
 It won't fire unless the handprint sensor verifies that Bond is the one holding it.
 Which as you might expect comes in handy when a mook gets his hand on the weapon.

 - In Shoot 'em Up, assassin Mr. Hertz equips his men with pistols equipped with thumbprint sensors.
 Mr. Smith gets around it by cutting off a mook's hand.

-- The M56 Smart Gun from Aliens comes with a lot of nifty features most prominent being the servo-harness which makes it easier to carry, operate, and links to targeting processor.
+- The M56 Smart Gun from Aliens comes with a lot of nifty features, the most prominent being the servo-harness which makes it easier to carry, operate, and links to a targeting processor.